In this article

 You should approach your loved one with compassion rather than judgment.
 Be prepared to speak honestly with your loved one about how their drinking habits affect others in their lives and share the dangerous health risks of substance abuse with them.
 You should try to understand why they drink alcohol to address the underlying source of the drinking problem.

 You should urge them to seek treatment and offer support, including helping them find the right treatment option, making an appointment with a healthcare professional, or driving them to treatment.
+Loved ones play a large part in helping an alcoholic through each step of recovery.

 If they are resistant to getting help, you can stage an intervention with a professional interventionist’s help.